Trump's Covid-19 diagnosis is another market-moving wild card - KESQ

 Over the weekend, the president’s doctors revealed Trump had a high fever and drops in oxygen.
 Yet doctors also said Trump was feeling well by Sunday and could leave the hospital as soon as Monday.

 And then, just before US stock futures began trading Sunday evening, Trump made a highly controversial photo op outside Walter Reed.
 By Monday, the Dow opened about 200 points, or 0.8% higher.
-In midday trading the index was up 350 points, or 1.3%, leaving it firmly on track to recoup Friday’s losses.
+In afternoon trading the index was up 370 points, or 1.3%, leaving it firmly on track to recoup Friday’s losses.

+Trump announced Monday afternoon that he plans to leave the hospital at 6:30 pm.

 Some market analysts expressed frustration with the lack of transparency into the president’s health.